 Over a 20 year period from 1992 some 3600 different designs of mobile phones emerged.
 Only a handful were outstanding industrial designs.
-See them all on show … here
+Showcasing the best … here

 TABLE OF CONTENTS